meska/mjpeg_stream_webcam/README.md

 `--capture_api` see https://docs.opencv.org/3.4/d4/d15/group__videoio__flags__base.html , defaults to automatic

+`--delay` delay in seconds between frames, defaults to 1

 on octoprint you can use http://localhost:5001/cam.mjpg for stream url and http://localhost:5001/snap.jpg for snapshot url.